 Contrec 212 BTU Meter is designed to measure the energy consumed in both cooling(air conditioning) and heating systems.

-The instrument is normally supplied complete with temperature probes and power supply and also interface with a wide range of flowmeters, including positive displacement and inferential water meters, magnetic flowmeters with pulse outputs, turbine flowmeters & paddlewheel flowmeters.
+The temperature probes and power supply are optional to Contrec 212 and interface with a wide range of flowmeters, including positive displacement and inferential water meters, magnetic flowmeters with pulse outputs, turbine flowmeters, etc. paddlewheel flowmeters.

 Contrec 212 BTU Meter measures the temperature in the supply and return flow lines and uses this information to calculate the enthalpy and density of water.